IORoot/wp-plugin__oauth--gCAL/README.md

 ## Changelog

 - v 0.1.1
-Updated to change transient length from one week to one year to stop logging out!
+Updated to change transient length to 0.

 - v 0.1.0
 Initial